dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 1. Avoid pitfalls during migrations

 Note: This guide uses **Postgres** and may differ if you're using a different database.
-I'll note where differences may be.
+I'll note where differences may be, but I do not go into depth on different database systems.
+This was also written using **Ecto 3.6.x**.

 Ok!
 Let's go